-This graduate certificate will allow students to study the educational needs of learners with autism spectrum disorder (ASD).
-The graduate certificate will introduce students to the characteristics of ASD, the assessment needs of students with ASD, the social and communication profiles and educational needs of these learners, the unique behavioral characteristics of this population, and will teach educational strategies which benefit learners with an ASD disorder.
+This graduate certificate prepares students to meet the educational needs of learners with autism spectrum disorder (ASD).
+Students will be taught the characteristics of ASD, how to assess ASD learner needs, and how to identify social and communication profiles of ASD learners.
+The certificate will equip students to teach educational strategies which benefit ASD learners.

-Increasing numbers of those identified with Autism Spectrum Disorder (ASD) require the skills and expertise of professionals trained to address specific ASD needs.
-UAH's online/hybrid Autism Spectrum Disorders Graduate Certificate is a non-licensure program designed for teachers and human service agency staff to acquire these skills and expertise.
+Increasing numbers of those identified with ASD require the skills and expertise of trained professionals.
+UAH's online/hybrid ASD Graduate Certificate is a non-licensure program designed for teachers and human service agency staff to acquire these skills and expertise.
 This Graduate Certificate meets the Professional Content Standards of the Council for Exceptional Children (CEC) and, offers students the opportunity to pursue graduate-level education through the flexibility of online/hybrid learning from UAH faculty and ASD professionals.

-The Autism Spectrum Disorders Graduate Certificate is ideal for educators, interventionists, psychologists, pathologists, behavior analysts, or family members who want to enhance their preparation for working with children and adults affected with autism spectrum disorders.
+The ASD Graduate Certificate is ideal for educators, interventionists, psychologists, pathologists, behavior analysts, and family members who want to enhance their preparation for working with children and adults who have ASD.
 Teacher certification is not a requirement for admission to this program.

 Program completers will be prepared to:

 - Work as public school teachers in a broad range of educational settings, including the general education classroom and special education programs

 - Work as human service agency personnel implementing research-validated intervention strategies for children, youth and adults in community agencies

 - Implement research-validated instruction/intervention strategies for children, youth and young adults with autism spectrum disorders

 - Assess the effectiveness of individualized instruction/intervention programs for individuals with autism spectrum disorders